daviden1013/llm-ie/docs/quick_start.md

 ```

 ### Design prompting algorithm for information extraction
 Instead of prompting LLMs with the entire document (which, by our experiments, has worse performance), we divide the input document into units (e.g., sentences, text lines, paragraphs).
 LLM only focus on one unit at a time, before moving to the next unit.
 This is achieved by the `UnitChunker` classes.
 In this demo, we use `SentenceUnitChunker` for sentence-by-sentence prompting.
 LLM only focus on one sentence at a time.
 We supply a context, in this case, a slide window of 2 sentences as context.
 This provides LLM with additional information.
 This is achieved by the `SlideWindowContextChunker` class.
 To learn more about prompting algorithm, see [Extractors](./extractors.md).
-For information extraction, we use a smaller LLM, llama-3.1-70b-instruct for lower cost.
-We set `temperature = 0.0` to improve output stability and reproducibility.
+For information extraction, we use a lower reasoning effort (`reasoning_effort="low"`) for higher throughput.
+We set `temperature=1.0` and `top_p=1.0` to following the recommendation.

 ```python
 # Load synthesized medical note